areaDetector/areaDetector/_sources/ADCore/NDPluginProcess.rst.txt

 The following is the MEDM screen that provides access to the parameters in ``NDPluginDriver.h`` and ``NDPluginProcess.h`` through records in ``NDPluginBase.template`` and ``NDProcess.template``.
-In this example the input image is first offset by -4 and scaled by 35.
-That result is then clipped to a minimum of 0 and a maximum of 255.
-The image is then run through a recursive averaging filter with N=100.
+In this example the image is low clipped with a threshold of 300 and a replacement value of 0, and high-clipped with a threshold of 1000 and a replacement value of 0.

 .. image:: NDProcess.png
     :align: center

 The following is the MEDM screen for reading a background image or flatfield image from a TIFF file.
 It is a stripped-down version of the